huggingface/blog/unsung-heroes.md

     * This is run by `app.py`

 Note that both of these should run in separate processes.
-I’ve come across many [use-cases](https://huggingface.co/spaces/Leaderboard-Organization/leaderboard-backend) that visualizing the logs is actually really useful and important.
+I’ve come across many use-cases where visualizing the logs is actually really useful and important.
 It’s a great debugging tool and it's also much more aesthetically pleasing in scenarios where there isn’t a natural UI.